 Legal Settlements.
 Injuries from an accident or a lawsuit could produce large cash payouts when the court rules in your favor.

-These events would be life altering.
+All these events would be life altering.
 They have the potential to change a family for multiple generations.
 They also have the potential to be a devastating curse (just google “lottery winners going broke” to see how).

 It’s important to evaluate your circumstances and give the change time to sink in.
 Life is going to be different and it takes time to emotionally prepare for what’s ahead.

 2. Avoid immediate spending.
 With the sudden wealth will come the immediate desire to spend.
-A person may be able to fight against this urge but if they had a predisposition to spend excessively before, then receiving this money will not help the issue – it will only worsen it.
+You will want everything!
+A person may be able to fight against this urge for a bit.
+However, if you had a predisposition to spend excessively before, then receiving this money will not help the issue – it will only worsen it.

-In addition, a professional would have more knowledge of tax related issues to consider and the best ways to set up a portfolio for long term sustainability.
-It will be worth the money to pay for a professional’s advice and service in this matter.
+In addition, a professional would have more knowledge of tax related issues to consider and the best ways to set up a portfolio for long-term sustainability.
+It will be worth the money to pay for a tax professional’s advice and service in this matter.

 5. Give.
-Think of ways to share this windfall and impact your church, community or other cause that you hold dear.
+With this much wealth comes a greater responsibility to give to others.
 The great businessman and philanthropist Andrew Carnegie once said, “Surplus wealth is a sacred trust which its possessor is bound to administer in his lifetime for the good of the community.”
-Give some money away at some point in the process but not immediately (see #1) or recklessly (see #4).
+Look to give some money away but not immediately (see #1) or recklessly (see #4).